holochain/holochain/docs/specs/src/hwp_4_formal.md

 In Holochain every app defines a distinct, peer-to-peer, encrypted network where one set of rules is mutually enforced by all users.
 This network consists of the peers running the app, who participate in routing messages to each other and validating and storing redundant copies of the application's database.

 Holochain operates different subsystems, each of which functions on separate workflows and change models.
 Even though Holochain functions as a common underlying database on the back-end, the workflows in each subsystem each have different input channels which trigger different transformational processes.
-Each workflow has distinct structural bottlenecks and security constraints, which necessitates that execution of workflows is parallelised across subsystems, and sometimes within a subsystem.
+Each workflow has distinct structural bottlenecks and security constraints, which necessitates that execution of workflows is parallelized across subsystems, and sometimes within a subsystem.

 1. **Local Agent State:** Represented as changes to an agent's state by signing new records with their private key, and committing them to a local hash chain of their action history called a Source Chain.
 Initial chain genesis happens upon installation/activation, and all following changes result from "zome calls" into the app code.
 2. **Global Visibility of Local State Changes:** After data has been signed to a Source Chain it gets published to a Graphing DHT (Distributed Hash Table) where it is validated by the peers who will store and serve it.
 The DHT is continually balanced and healed by gossip among the peers.